dwatson62/scrabble/README.md

 When the game runs low on letters, the console merely says game over.

+The main scrabble controller is very large, and I would like to separate it out into separate ones, and to use an Angular Service to hold data.
+It's rather difficult to do now though, as the controller is rather complex.

 ## Installation

 The program requires access to the wordnik dictionary API.
 To get your token, visit [http://developer.wordnik.com/](http://developer.wordnik.com/)